 Datatypes

-Data and attributes can have a wide variety of types.
+Datasets and attributes can have a wide variety of types.
 Types can be implicit and stored with datasets and attributes.
-A datatype can also be stored in a file as the target of a link on its own.
+A datatype can also be stored in a file as the target of a link on its own, which is called a named or committed datatype.

 The implicit datatypes associated with datasets and attributes are not necessarily file objects.
 They are accessed via the dataset or attribute API calls and are not the targets of links.
 On the other hand, a stored (or, more accurately, committed) datatype is an object and is accessed via a link.